Climate and Average Weather Year Round in Chiang Rai Thailand

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.1 months, from March 1 to May 5, with an average daily incident shortwave energy per square meter above 6.0 kWh.
-The brightest day of the year is March 31, with an average of 6.3 kWh.
+The brightest month of the year in Chiang Rai is April, with an average of 6.2 kWh.

 The darker period of the year lasts for 2.2 months, from July 5 to September 12, with an average daily incident shortwave energy per square meter below 4.9 kWh.
-The darkest day of the year is August 4, with an average of 4.6 kWh.
+The darkest month of the year in Chiang Rai is August, with an average of 4.6 kWh.

 The topography within 2 miles of Chiang Rai contains only modest variations in elevation, with a maximum elevation change of 230 feet and an average elevation above sea level of 1,303 feet.
 Within 10 miles contains only modest variations in elevation (2,579 feet).
 Within 50 miles contains large variations in elevation (6,437 feet).